sento documentation

 => 20 (5 bits, #x14, #o24, #b10100)

-macro.
+All functions available in 'tasks' package require to be wrapped in a with-context macro.
 This macro removes the necessity of an additional argument to each of the functions which is instead supplied by the macro.

-macro to specify the dispatcher that should be used for the tasks.
+It is possible to specify a second argument to the with-context macro to specify the dispatcher that should be used for the tasks.

 The concurrency here depends on the number of dispatcher workers.

-As alternative, or in special circumstances, it is possible to setf *task-context*
+As alternative, or in special circumstances, it is possible to setf *task-context* and/or *task-dispatcher* special variables which allows to use tasks without with-context macro.

-dispatcher should not run long running operations as it blocks a message processing thread.
-Create a custom dispatcher to use for tasks
+Be also aware that the :shared dispatcher should not run long running operations as it blocks a message processing thread.
+Create a custom dispatcher to use for tasks when you plan to operate longer running operations.

 See the API documentation for more details.